Juneteenth: A Celebration!

 Event Details

 Juneteenth is the day that African American people celebrate their true freedom.
-July 4th not everyone was truly free in America.
-June 19, 1865 some still enslaved African Americans were informed of their freedom at last.
+July 4th - not everyone was truly free in America.
+On June 19, 1865, some still enslaved African Americans were informed of their freedom, at last.
 This day has been celebrated since then as "Emancipation Day" in honor of the enslaved African American people of the past and to celebrate the freedom that was gained.

 Please come to the library to celebrate with our staff and learn more about this day!

-This will be a terrace event.
-It may be hot.
+At 2:30 we will leave the North Program room and relocate upstairs to the gallery and terrace because this will be a terrace event it may be hot.
 So if the weather becomes too extreme we will have to relocate some of the activities inside.
-Additionally there may be foods that cause allergies.
+Additionally, there may be foods that cause allergies.

 Disclaimer(s)